Long-term unemployment is damaging to individuals and communities, it affects mental and physical health, and holds back economic growth.

 Introducing a new scheme for tax-free childcare for working families

-The scheme will be phased in from autumn 2015 and will be open to around 2.5 million families.
+The scheme will be phased in from autumn 2015 and will be open to almost 2 million families.
+It will be delivered by HMRC.

 Supporting people with drug or alcohol dependency